-- 2.1.
+2.1.
 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two, or more, of you who have had the same experience or concerns.

 - 2.2 Advice and guidance on how to pursue matters of concern may be obtained from:-

-- chair of governors of your own Academy
+- chair of governors

-- your line manager or Headteacher/Head of School
+- your line manager or Head of School

-- your trade union representative
+- vour trade union

-- Hull Citizen's Advice Bureau 224608
+- Hull Citizen's Advice Bureau 0344 411 1444

+- National Audit Office whistleblowing hotline (tel: 020 7798 7000)

-- Public Concern at Work 0207 404 6609
+- Public Concern at Work

-- Board member of Venn Academy Trust
+- Board member

-- HR department of Venn Academy Trust

-- External Audit department for Venn Academy Trust